lopezdsr/sql-query/sqlref/sql_reference.md

 ## Values Statement
 {: #chapterValuesStatement}

 A *values statement* is a standalone statement on its own.
-It can be used instead of a *fullselect* if your statement should only reference a single values and does not contain any join with other relations or values clauses.
+It can be used instead of a *fullselect* if your statement only references a single value and does not contain any join with other relations or values clauses.

 <h3>Examples</h3>